 Online casino scams operate in different ways, but they always try to do it under the guise of a fair business.
 They’ll not just steal your money or deny your withdrawal for no reason; these casinos will actually come up with a “legitimate” reason why you can’t have your money.
 Because of this, there are some rather easy to spot red flags found in nearly all online casino scams.

 - Unfair/unclear terms and conditions – convoluted rules, filled with technicalities, which seem very hard to understand and adhere to

 - Unethical business practices – false promises, misrepresentation of things, and constant excuses without a proper explanation

 - Licensing issues – no license, license issued by a questionable authority, or falsely claiming a proper license by a reputable licensing authority

 - Sudden account closures – players accounts are being closed without an explanation, or simply citing breech of rules without any further discussion (usually after a big win)

-- Constant withdrawal issues – withdrawal delays, postponements, money is constantly returned to players’ account and they are asked to withdraw again
+- Constant withdrawal issues – fast withdrawal delays, postponements, money is constantly returned to players’ account and they are asked to withdraw again

 - Deceptive and inconsistent customer support – failure to respond to your requests, constant changing of stories, and no real explanation for your problems, ever